Lismore, County Waterford: Bus transport

 Since December 2015, improvements have been made to the frequency of the Local Link (formerly known as Déise Link) bus service.
 A bus shelter was also provided in the town.
 There are four services a day each way (Mondays to Saturdays inclusive) to Dungarvan via Cappoquin including a commuter service.
 In the other direction there are four services to and from Tallow where connections can be made for Fermoy.
 On Saturdays, a local bus company operate a service to Cork.
 On Sundays, Bus Éireann route 366 links Lismore to Dungarvan and Waterford.
 This route only operates on Sundays and comprises a single journey in one direction (no return service on any day of the week).

 Rail

 Lismore formerly had a rail station on the now dismantled Waterford to Mallow line and was served by the Cork to Rosslare boat train.
-The line and station closed in 1967 though the station is still extant.
+The line and station closed in 1967 though the former Lismore railway station building is still extant.